Azure App registration

 Active: activate / deactivate email export

-E-Mails: The emails that should get the email separated with a comma
+E-Mails: the emails that should receive the export, separated by commas

 PowerBi Configuration (for direct export to PowerBi)

-Dataset Name: choose a dataset name (must not exist in PowerBi)
+Dataset Name: the name of the dataset to be created (must not yet exist in PowerBi)

-Order Table Name: choose name for order table in PowerBi dataset
+Order Table Name: the name of the order table inside the dataset

 Azure Configuration (for direct export to PowerBi)